Sasino97/gta-cnr-wiki/mechguide/hardwarestores.md

+# Mechanic Guide - Hardware Stores
 At hardware stores marked with the red tool icon, you can buy specialized mechanic items for your job.

-Supplies Available
+You use them up when a player buys a specific service from you.
+Additionally, you need certificates for some items which you can get from a vehicle specific repair point.

 Engine Repair Kit